gabegarcia15/website/content/posts/example-content-1.md

 My approach was much simpler.

-1. **Find a font you like** [**here**](https://fonts.google.com/)**.**
+**1) Find a font you like** [**here**](https://fonts.google.com/)**.**

-References:

-* [https://www.rostrum.blog/2018/11/29/fontface-lithium/](https://www.rostrum.blog/2018/11/29/fontface-lithium/ "https://www.rostrum.blog/2018/11/29/fontface-lithium/")
-* [https://tc.rbind.io/post/2018/02/15/how-to-use-web-fonts-in-blogdown/](https://tc.rbind.io/post/2018/02/15/how-to-use-web-fonts-in-blogdown/ "https://tc.rbind.io/post/2018/02/15/how-to-use-web-fonts-in-blogdown/")
-  2. **Copypaste.** Copy the actual css file as is and paste it into the projectname/static/css folder.
+**2) Copypaste.** Copy the actual css file as is from the theme and paste it into the projectname/static/css folder.
 If the folder does not already exist, then create one.
 Hugo's content structure is hierarchical, so the hyde.css file I had placed in projectname/static/css/**hyde.css** will override projectname/themes/hyde/static/css/**hyde.css**.
 Also note that not all css files need to be included.
 In my case, I only overrode one css file and the rest remained located in projectname/themes/hyde/static/css/

+**3) Update** hyde.css file I had placed in projectname/static/css/ with font replacement.
+These two references already explain very well on how to make those update, so I won't be going into detail.

+References:

+* [https://www.rostrum.blog/2018/11/29/fontface-lithium/](https://www.rostrum.blog/2018/11/29/fontface-lithium/ "https://www.rostrum.blog/2018/11/29/fontface-lithium/")
+* [https://tc.rbind.io/post/2018/02/15/how-to-use-web-fonts-in-blogdown/](https://tc.rbind.io/post/2018/02/15/how-to-use-web-fonts-in-blogdown/ "https://tc.rbind.io/post/2018/02/15/how-to-use-web-fonts-in-blogdown/")

-* **Test.** I published my website using Netlify and confirmed that the changes were successfully completed.
-I was also able to get an [rbind.io](https://github.com/rbind/support/issues "rbind.io") domain and everything is working as planned.
+4) **Test.** I published my website using Netlify and confirmed that the changes were successfully completed.
+I was also able to get an [rbind.io](https://github.com/rbind/support/issues "rbind.io") domain thanks to team behind the rbind project.
+Anyone can get one for free, just remember to write one blog post or create one web page after getting the rbind.io subdomain!

 ***